Vivarail D-Train: Pop-up Metro

 The Railroad Development Corporation has ordered at least one 2-car -variant to operate on the Iowa Interstate Railroad in 2021 as a "pop-up" metro service.

 Great Western Railway

-In February 2022, Great Western Railway announced they had signed a deal with Vivarail to trial a fast-charging battery variant of the Class 230 for use on the West Ealing to Greenford branch line off the GWML.
-Trials are expected to launch in late 2022 to early 2023.
+In February 2022, Great Western Railway announced it had signed a deal with Vivarail to trial a fast-charging battery variant of the Class 230 for use on the West Ealing to Greenford branch line off the GWML.
+Trials were expected to launch in late 2022 to early 2023.